tobiasgerstenberg/webppl_tutorial/exercises/2_building_generative_models.md

 [eyeColor('tobi'), eyeColor('tobi'), eyeColor('tobi')];
 ```

+- Each time we call the `eyeColor()` function on `'tobi'` it draws again from a uniform distribution.
+- However, we want to ensure that whenever we ask for Tobi's eye color within our model, it will return the same eye color.
 - To do this we use the built-in procedure `mem`.
 A memoized procedure will sample its random values the first time it is run, but will re-use those same values on subsequent runs.
 A memoized procedure will sample new values if it is passed new arguments.
-Try playing with the following eye-color example:
+- Try playing with the following eye-color example:

 ```javascript
 var eyeColor = mem(function (person) {